gmmatt/torgeternity/Readme.md

 while managing game systems.

 v.
 2.3.0 - Character QoL Update
-- Added custom skills (in Perks tab).
+- Added custom skills (create/edit them in Perks tab).
 Known issue: custom skills cannot be flagged as favored.
 - Added AP stat to rollable special abilities
 - Added chat notes for output with weapon attacks (keep these brief or you'll clutter your chat log!)
+- Added fatigue to character sheet.
+Fatigue effects can now be added to armor.
+- Click on Fatigue label on sheet to automatically increase shock

 v.
 2.2.0 - Dramatic Skill Resolution Trackers
 - Fixed bug where Blind Fire was not evaluated in attack rolls